SkynetLabs/skynet-docs/source/includes/_gettingstarted.md

 ------ | ----------- | -------
 `endpointPath` | The relative path on the portal where the endpoint may be found for the function being called.
 Some portals, for example, may offer alternate download paths. | `""`
 `APIKey` | The API password used for [authentication](#api-authentication). | `""`
-`customUserAgent` | This option is available to change the User Agent, as some portals may reject user agents that are not `Sia-Agent` for security reasons. | `""`
+`customUserAgent` | Allows changing the User Agent, as some portals may reject user agents that are not `Sia-Agent` for security reasons. | `""`
+`query` | Allows passing custom query parameters.
+Can be used to pass options to an endpoint that are not implemented in the SDK yet.
+Can also be used in the browser when opening a web app to pass options to the app. | `""`

 ## Useful Constants